Vickie Guerrero: Relationship with Edge; La Familia (2007–2009)

-Managing LayCool (2009–2010)
+Managing and teaming with LayCool (2009–2010)

 Guerrero returned to WWE on the SmackDown 10th Anniversary special episode on October 2, with a drastically changed new look, where she introduced her storyline boyfriend, then-heel, Eric Escobar, who she would be managing on the SmackDown brand.
 On the November 20 SmackDown, Guerrero was named as a SmackDown consultant by WWE Chairman Vince McMahon.
 The following week after Escobar failed to capture the Intercontinental title from John Morrison, Vickie ended their relationship.
 Escobar claimed that he could not take it any longer, saying he only went out with her for power, mirroring what Edge admitted as to why he had married Vickie on the June 8 episode of Raw.
 Guerrero then put him in a handicap match with The Hart Dynasty the following week, and the week after put him in another handicap match against Chris Jericho and Big Show.
 The storyline was soon dropped when Escobar was released by WWE.